Alain Juppé: Prime Minister of France (1995–1997)

 Because he supported Jacques Chirac against Edouard Balladur during the 1995 presidential campaign, he succeeded him as Prime Minister, also becoming president of the RPR.
 Jacques Chirac claimed Alain Juppé was "the best among us".

 However, in November/December 1995, his plan for Welfare State reform caused the biggest social conflict since May 68 and, under duress, abandoned it.
 He became the most unpopular Prime Minister of the Fifth Republic (challenged only by Édith Cresson).

+In January 1996, Alain Juppé, together with interior minister Jean-Louis Debré, opened negotiations with the FLNC-Canal Historique, then the largest guerrilla group in the Corsican conflict.
+The ensuing Tralonca peace campaign became Juppé’s priority in government, holding numerous meetings and conferences and even traveling to Corsica. the peace would fail in 1996 after the French government refused to release political prisoners arrested during the peace process.

 In spring 1997, President Chirac dissolved the National Assembly but lost the legislative election.
 Alain Juppé was succeeded by the Socialist Lionel Jospin.
 Furthermore, Juppé left the leadership of the RPR.

-He campaigned for the unification of all the parties of the centre right behind Jacques Chirac.
-In this, he was considered the architect of the Union for the Presidential Majority which became the Union for a Popular Movement (Union pour un mouvement populaire or UMP), and was its first president from 2002 to 2004.
+He campaigned for the unification of all the parties of the centre right behind Jacques Chirac, resulting in the Union for the Presidential Majority which became the Union for a Popular Movement (Union pour un mouvement populaire or UMP), and was its first president from 2002 to 2004.

 As a member of the National Assembly (as representative of Paris from 1986 to 1997, then representative of Gironde), he was elected Mayor of Bordeaux in 1995, succeeding former Prime Minister Jacques Chaban-Delmas.